 - Delegation of Investment Authority.
 If the board acted in good faith and with ordinary care in selecting a financial advisor for the nonprofit, the board may have no liability from any action taken or omitted by an investment advisor who invested the funds of the nonprofit.

 - Insurance and other protections.
-A nonprofit may provide additional protection for directors by providing Director’s and Officer’s liability insurance.
-Learn more about D & O Insurance here.
+A nonprofit may provide certain insurance for directors — Director’s and Officer’s liability insurance.
+Learn more about D & O Insurance.